-If, at any time, the employee is in the 50/50 section the employee contributions during the period in which they are in that section are calculated using the same bands as above.
-However the rate for each band is halved.
+When an employee is in the 50/50 section, the employee contributions are calculated using the same bands as above.
+However, the rate for each band is halved.

 Membership of the 50/50 section does not affect the appropriate band as the amount of pensionable pay does not change.
 When in the 50/50 section, employee contributions should be added to the CEC2 cumulative and not the CEC1 cumulative.

-Note that employer contributions are payable at the full employer rate and not 50% of the normal employer rate
+Important: Employer contributions are payable at the full employer rate and not 50% of the employer rate when a member is in the 50/50 section.